robb/robb.swift/Posts/2019-11-30-a-peel-off-animation.md

 We can then use this distance when setting up the camera node.
-To make sure we don't move the camera away too far from the node, we set `zFar` to a bigger value to make our sticker will definitely get drawn.
+To make sure we don't move the camera away too far from the node, we set `zFar` to a bigger value to make sure our sticker will definitely get drawn.

 ```swift
 let cameraNode = SCNNode()